openstreetmap/iD/CONTRIBUTING.md

 Use `make` to build the translations with the local changes.
 `make translate` can be used to pull the latest translations from Transifex.

+## Contributing Documentation

+Documentation is maintained as a series of [Markdown](http://daringfireball.net/projects/markdown/) documents in the `data/doc/` path.
+The first line of each page of documentation should be of the form

+    # GPS

+This will be used for navigation and as its title in iD.
+Documentation is shown in alphabetical order, so most documentation is prefixed with `02-` and so on in order to keep it in a certain order.

+To add a new page of documentation, simply create a new Markdown file in `data/doc` in the same format as the rest.

 ## Javascript

 We use the [Airbnb style for Javascript](https://github.com/airbnb/javascript) with